HartanLibrary/react-hartan/README.md

 <h3 align="center">Hartan JS</h3>

 <p align="center">
-  A, intuitive, and customizable front-end UI Component Library for faster and easier web development.
+  An intuitive and customizable front-end UI Component Library for faster and easier web development.
   <br>
-  <a href=""><strong>Explore Hartan docs »</strong></a>
+  <a href=""><strong>Explore Hartan Docs »</strong></a>
   <br>
   <br>
   <a href="">Report bug</a>